d3vgru/nodetsam/README.md

 anything in the `common` folder, such as the data model, you will need to rebuild the client.

-To build the quasar client in `client/quasar/build` go to `client/quasar` and
+To build the quasar client in `client/quasar/build` go to `client/quasar`

     quasar build